chatapazar/ais-dev-day-2023/documents/continuous-deployment/gitops.md

     ![](image/cd-11.png)

 * Create Application

-  - Click 'NEW APP' icon from left top of console to Create Application
+  - Click `NEW APP` icon from left top of console to Create Application

     ![](image/cd-12.png)